 ‘It’s alright,’ said Muna, pulling away from Ariel.
 ‘It must be nice to live in such a bubble of sexual privilege.’

-'I'm off to the stock room,' I said, leaving them to continue their coital escapades.
+‘I’m off to the stock room,’ I said, leaving them to their coital escapades.

-'Migil, don't you want your pal, Claude's number?' said Muna as she undressed.
-'Ari, pass him that green post-it.'
+‘Migil, don’t you want your pal Claude’s number?’ called Muna as she peeled off her top to reveal a surprisingly lacy bra.
+‘Ari, pass him that green post-it.’

 Ariel ran to the counter, picked up the post-it and handed it to me before heading back to investigate Muna’s sex bruises.
 I scanned the note briefly before going downstairs to the stock room.

-Many years ago, on the kind of humid-but-pissing-down-with-hail summer night that makes Londoners go loony, I was locked up in a loony bin, fanning myself with a copy of Prozac Nation.
-The edition I held in my hands was given to me by my adeer Anatoly, my father's husband.
+Many years ago, on the kind of humid-but-pissing-down-with-hail summer night that makes Londoners go loony, I was, aptly enough, locked up in a loony bin, fanning myself with a copy of Prozac Nation.
+The edition I held in my hands was given to me by my Adeer Anatoly, my father’s husband.
 Adeer Anatoly used to be in the Russian military and before that he was a high school literature teacher.
-When he lived in Moscow, he was married to a sturdy Latvian sistren and they had a daughter my age.
-During his time in the army, he cooked all the meals that his comrades needed to survive the cold, including, but not limited to, liver and tripe baked in pots together with cereal, pelmeni (a dope dumpling-like treat) or jellied pork.
+When he lived in Moscow he was married to a sturdy Latvian sistren and they had a daughter my age.
+During his time in the army, he cooked all the meals that his comrades needed to survive the cold, including, but not limited to, liver and tripe baked in pots together with cereal, pelmeni (a dope dumpling-like treat) and jellied pork.
 His homies in the barracks fed well, and at night one or two of the twinky ones would creep into his bunk and bless him with a discreet blowjob.
-As soon as adeer Anatoly was discharged, he immigrated to London and never looked back.
+As soon as Adeer Anatoly was discharged, he immigrated to London and never looked back.

 Brotherman met my dad at Bootylicious, the gay hip-hop club, and before any member of my family knew wagwan, we were all dressed in kangas dancing to WizKid at their wedding in the Connaught Rooms in Holborn.

-Don't get it twisted, reader.
-It's hard out here for two OGs with power-hungry personalities.
-From the beginning, my aabo and adeer were boxing on the daily in that very East African/ Eastern European way of fisticuffs followed by days-long sessions of hard fucking and tantric play.
-They shared a house with my mother and her wife, who would both be listening to these blokes' shenanigans with simmering rage and envy.
+Don’t get it twisted, reader.
+It’s hard out here for two OGs with power-hungry personalities.
+From the beginning, my Aabo and Adeer were boxing on the daily in that very East African/ Eastern European way of fisticuffs followed by days-long sessions of tantric play and hard fucking.
+They shared a house with my mother and her wife, who would both be listening to their shenanigans with simmering rage and envy.

-'How are they still fucking twelve hours later?' said a genuinely flummoxed hooyo, which eventually led to her screeching, 'Will you cunts shut the fuck up?' before finally coming to me as a defeated woman and saying, 'Migil, we need your entire supply of white lady pills.
+‘How are they still fucking twelve hours later?’ said a genuinely flummoxed Hooyo, which eventually led to her screeching, ‘Will you cunts shut the fuck up?’ at the bedroom wall before finally coming to me as a defeated woman and saying, ‘Migil, we need your entire supply of white lady pills.
 We have to be in a coma tonight whilst those two are knocking boots.’

-Luckily for my hooyo, things calmed down with my aabo and adeer's heat-seeking ways, and both breddas became more discreet with their dick-downs.
-They all somehow found a way, through much trial and error, to build a happy home on a foundation of kinship and respect.
-We all loved one another and found tremendous comfort in each other's company.
+Luckily for my Hooyo, things calmed down with my Aabo and Adeer’s heat-seeking ways, and both breddas became more discreet with their dick-downs.
+All four somehow found a way, through much trial and error, to build a happy home on a foundation of kinship and respect.
+We all loved one another and found tremendous comfort in each other’s company.

-'I'm so sorry,' he said, serving a Guyanese sista a steaming plate of plantain, jerk chicken and rice and peas.
-'What happened to her?
-Please don't tell me she committed suicide.
-That would just break my heart.'
+‘I’m so sorry,’ he said, serving a Guyanese sista a steaming plate of plantain, jerk chicken and rice and peas – his last customer of the evening.
+‘What happened to her?
+Please don’t tell me she committed suicide.
+That would just break my heart.’

 ‘No, she died of breast cancer.’

-'Oh man, what a tragedy,' he sighed.
-'It’s always a shame when someone like Wurtzel manages to not only survive something as soul-destroying as severe depression, but goes on to make a wonderful life for herself, only for her light to be snuffed out by cancer.'
+‘Oh man, what a tragedy,’ he sighed.
+‘It’s always a shame when someone like that manages to not only survive something as soul-destroying as severe depression but goes on to make a wonderful life for herself, only for her light to be snuffed out by cancer.’